Stef16Robbe/Stef16Robbe/README.md

 # About me

-K8S, Ansible, Go, Rust, some other stuff.
+K8S, Go, Rust, Ansible & some other stuff 😊.